argparse Basics: Parsing Command-Line Arguments in Python

 # Does not touch sys.argv

-This makes it easy to test your argument parsing logic.
+This makes it easy to test your argument parsing logic in isolation, without side effects on the global process state.

 A complete example